NSXBet/blazesub/benchmark_comparison.md

-# BlazeSub vs MQTT Performance Comparison
+# BlazeSub vs MochiMQTT Performance Comparison

-This document summarizes the performance comparison between BlazeSub (a custom trie-based publish/subscribe system) and an embedded MQTT server using mochimqtt.
+This document summarizes the performance comparison between BlazeSub (a custom lock-free publish/subscribe system) and an embedded MQTT server using MochiMQTT.

 ## Benchmark Methodology